elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 You can select one of three default formats as **format**: pdf, html, or word document.
 Essentially, this allows you to export your qmd file as a different file type.

+Other YAML formatting options include adding bibliography information, customizing output, and changing code execution defaults.

+## 2. Text
+This is just markdown-formatted text narrative (more on markdown in Chapter 3).
+Plain text in Quarto is narrative text in the document.
+R scripts want plaintext to be code.
+In Quarto, code must be enclosed in special characters.
+Formatting symbols like ##, **, and < > are used instead of standard grammar components.

+Example (need to fix this)
+# Heading 1
+This is a sentence with some **bold text**, some *italic text* and an [image](image.png).

+For how to write the text see Chpater 3 in this tutorial

+## 3. Code
+In the qmd file, code blocks are marked in gray.
+On either side of them are three tick marks ('''), and when viewed in source mode, the first three tick marks are followed by curly brackets that contain other code.
+Beginning of code block denoted by tick marks; information between curly brackets specifies how R should interpret the code for display (more on this in the Knitr syntax series).
+The R code for things like summaries, analyses, tables, and graphs goes here.
+If you already have a R script developed, you can simply copy and paste it between the few lines of required formatting to embed it and run it wherever you choose in the document.

+You can code in many different languages in RStudio: R, Phyton, Bash.
+SQL

 ## Code
 ```{r}